curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 ## Prerequisites

-Before proceeding to the rest of this guide, there are some system packages that you need to install.
+Before proceeding to the rest of this guide, there are some packages that you need to install.

 ```
-$ nix-env -f '<nixpkgs>' -iA google-authenticator p7zip usbguard wormhole-william
+$ nix-shell -p google-authenticator p7zip usbguard wormhole-william
 ```

 ## Disable mutableUsers